IBM/ibm_zos_zosmf/docs/source/modules/zmf_workflow.rst

 workflow_host
-  Nickname of the system on which the workflow is to be performed.
+  Nickname of the target z/OS system on which the workflow is to be performed.

+  The target z/OS system should be configured as managed node.

+  This variable should be specified as ``{{ inventory_hostname }}``, and its value should be specified in the inventory file.

   For more information, see the documentation for the z/OSMF workflow REST services.